|

 relatively high and constant, so it will take some time for the residue of

-moisture and might, at first, look darker than the surrounding stone.
-The impression can be that it was
+at first, look darker than the surrounding stone.
+The impression can be

-handling system, it may take as long as three months for interior stone to
+air handling system, it may take as long as three months for interior stone

 The